KimSangYeon-DGU/Fire_Alarm_CCTV/README.md

 # Work lists
 <b>1.
 Gather the information</b>

+    - Check which Raspberry pi 3 model and camera fits the project
     - How to transplant deep learning model on Raspberry pi 3
     - Which deep learning model is used
     - Fire images